QutEcoacoustics/research-blog/help/website-instructions.md

 3. Do you have any different ideas on how to display acoustic recordings?
 4. Are you interested in being part of citizen science research about acoustics?

 Don’t be shy!
-Drop Jess Cappadonna a line at via the [contact us page](https://www.ecosounds.org/contact_us), [twitter](https://twitter.com/JessCappadonna), or direct email if you have it.
+Drop Jessie Oliver a line at via the [contact us page](https://www.ecosounds.org/contact_us), [twitter](https://twitter.com/JessieLOliver), or direct email if you have it.

 <p>
  &nbsp;
 </p>

+Version 1.3